cbcrg/docker-benchmarks/README.md

 * `table.txt`: the numbers included in the *Table 1*
 * `fig_correlation.png`: the figure in included in the manuscript.

+See the respective `Makefile`s for more details.

 Replicate benchmarks
 ----------------------

-Follow the instruction in the respective pipeline repositories:
+Pipeline executions can be replicated following the instructions in the respective repositories, shown below:

 * [nmdp-flow](https://github.com/nextflow-io/nmdp-flow/tree/peerj5515/)
 * [piper-nf](https://github.com/cbcrg/piper-nf/tree/peerj5515)